Class Descriptions

 Social Support and Resiliency

-This Anxiety and Autism Class will focus on understanding what anxiety is, how each student experiences anxiety and learning skills to cope with it.
+This class will focus on understanding what anxiety is, how each student experiences anxiety and learning skills to cope with it.
 Topics covered will be sensory overload, worry thoughts, mindfulness, and grounding techniques.

 DBT Group